unional/type-plus/type-plus/ts/any/readme.md

 # Any

-`any` is one of the two top type in TypeScript.
-It is the supertype of all types.
+`any` is one of the two top types in TypeScript.
+It is a supertype of all types.
 It is a way to opt-out of type checking and let the values pass through compile-time checks.

 ## Type Checking